Bonnie Pointer

-Patricia Eva "Bonnie" Pointer (July 11, 1950 – June 8, 2020) was an American singer, best known for having been a member of the vocal group, the Pointer Sisters.
-Pointer scored several moderate solo hits after leaving the Pointers in 1977, including a disco cover of the Elgins' "Heaven Must Have Sent You" which became a U.S. top 20 pop hit on September 1, 1979.
+Patricia Eva "Bonnie" Pointer (July 11, 1950 – June 8, 2020) was an American singer, best known for having been a member of the vocal group the Pointer Sisters.
+Pointer scored several moderate solo hits after leaving the Pointer Sisters in 1977, including a disco cover of the Elgins' "Heaven Must Have Sent You" which became a U.S. top 20 pop hit on September 1, 1979.

 Career

 Bonnie and youngest sister June began singing together in their father's West Oakland Church of God in Oakland, California.
-They formed the Pointers (otherwise known as the Pair) in 1969.
+They were the first two of the sisters to pursue a professional career, the Pointers (otherwise known as the Pair) in 1969.
 After Anita joined the duo that same year, they changed their name to the Pointer Sisters and recorded several singles for Atlantic Records between 1971 and 1972.
-In December 1972, they recruited oldest sister Ruth and released their debut album as the Pointer Sisters in 1973.
-Their self-titled debut yielded the hit "Yes We Can Can".
+In December 1972, after several singles had been released, oldest sister Ruth wanted to join the group and afterwards, the four released their debut album as the Pointer Sisters in 1973.
+Their self-titled debut album yielded the hit "Yes We Can Can".
 Between 1973 and 1977, the Pointers donned 1940s fashions and sang in a style reminiscent of the Andrews Sisters.
 Their music included R&B, funk, rock and roll, gospel, country and soul.

-Anita and Bonnie wrote the group's crossover country hit, "Fairytale", in 1974, which also became a Top 20 pop hit and won the group their first Grammy for Best Vocal by a Duo or Group, Country.
+Anita and Bonnie wrote the group's crossover country hit, "Fairytale", in 1974, which also became a Top 20 US pop hit and won the group their first Grammy for Best Vocal by a Duo or Group, Country.
 Anita and Bonnie also were nominated for Best Country Song at the same ceremony.
 In 1977, Bonnie left the group to begin a solo career.
-The remaining sisters continued scoring hits from the late-1970s to the mid-1980s and had a major breakthrough with their 1983 album Break Out.
-In 1978, Pointer signed with Motown and in the same year, she released "Heaven Must Have Sent You", which reached No. 11 on the Billboard Hot 100 chart.
-Pointer released three solo albums, including two self-titled albums for Motown, before retiring from the studio.
+The remaining sisters continued performing as a trio, The Pointer Sisters, scoring hits from the late-1970s to the mid-1980s and had a major breakthrough with their 1983 album Break Out.
+In 1978, Bonnie Pointer signed with Motown Records and the same year, the label released "Heaven Must Have Sent You", which reached No. 11 on the US Billboard Hot 100 chart.
+Bonnie Pointer had a moderately successful solo career, though it never reached the heights of the Pointer Sisters, the group she left for a solo career.
+Pointer released three solo albums, two self-titled albums for Motown and one album on Private I Records, before retiring from the studio.